Squiddleton/Megaten/README.md

       ],
       "drain": [], // Affinities the Persona/demon drains
       "repel": [], // Affinities the Persona/demon repels
-      "party": "Redacted for spoiler reasons, but not in the package.", // The name of the party member who the Persona belongs to, or null if non-party
+      "party": "Redacted for spoiler reasons here, but not in the package", // The name of the party member who the Persona belongs to, or null if non-party
-      "evo": 2, // The point of evolution for a party member's persona, with 1 being base, 2 being second awakening, and 3 being third awakening (or null if non-party)
+      "evo": 2, // The point of evolution for a party member's persona, with 1 being base, 2 being second awakening, and 3 being third awakening, or null if non-party
-      "ultimate": false, // Whether the Persona is the Ultimate Persona of its arcana in the game this data is based on "special": false, // Whether the Persona is a result of special fusions (incomplete) "game": "p5", // The game that this data originates from "evolution": Demon {...}, // The Persona that this evolves into, or null if none "image": Buffer // A buffer of an image of the Persona/demon }
+      "ultimate": false, // Whether the Persona is the Ultimate Persona of its arcana in the game this data is based on "special": false, // Whether the Persona is a result of special fusions (incomplete) "game": "p5", // The game that this data originates from "evolution": Demon {...}, // The Persona that this evolves into, or null if none "image": Buffer {...} // A buffer of an image of the Persona/demon }
 ```